uptrain-ai/llama_index/docs/community/integrations/uptrain.md

 # 3. Re-ranking

 Re-ranking is the process of reordering the nodes based on their relevance to the query.
 There are multiple classes of re-ranking algorithms offered by Llamaindex.
-We have used CohereRerank for this example.
+We have used LLMRerank for this example.

 The re-ranker allows you to enter the number of top n nodes that will be returned after re-ranking.
 If this value remains the same as the original number of nodes, the re-ranker will only re-rank the nodes and not change the number of nodes.
 Otherwise, it will re-rank the nodes and return the top n nodes.